lala-la-flaca/DevOpsBootcamp_10_Kubernetes_DO_MongoDB/README.md

 ## Creating a managed K8 cluster using DigitalOcean Kubernetes Engine.
 1. Go to Digital Ocean and Create a Kubernetes Cluster.
-2. Configure the K8 cluster by providing the name of the pool, datacenter, select the cluster capacity, and add three nodes.
+2. Configure the K8 cluster by providing the name of the pool, datacenter, selecting the cluster capacity, and adding three nodes.
 3. Navigate to the cluster configuration and under the overview section download the Cluster configuration file.
 4. Change the permission to the configuration file to only give read access.
 5. Assign the file to the KUBECONFIG environment variable